daveroverts/bmac/README.md

 ## Installation

-Before you begin, make sure you have a server with PHP 8.1 (recommended) or PHP 8.0 to run everything on.
+Before you begin, make sure you have a server with PHP 8.1 to run everything on.
 For local development,
 I use [Laravel Valet](https://laravel.com/docs/9.x/valet), and before that I used [Laravel Homestead](https://laravel.com/docs/9.x/homestead).